Expensify/App/docs/articles/send-money/The-Free-Plan.md

 No, expense reports on the Free Plan submit weekly, and there is no way to customize approval settings.

-## With the Free Plan, can I add categories and tags to expenses?
+## With the Free Plan, can I add my own categories?

-The categories are set as standard categories and cannot be changed on the Free Plan.
-Custom categories, Tags, and additional coding options from your accounting software integrate with Expensify on a paid plan.
+Categories are standardized on the Free Plan and can’t be edited.
+Custom categories and tags or accounting system integration are available on a paid plan.

 ## With the Free Plan, can I export reports using a custom format?